Updated June 12, 2023

 - Understanding how to identify, validate, and address issues and problems within the systems and workflows.

 - That Black Belt holders are usually coaches and mentors to Green Belt holders of the stream.
-This is a key aspect of Lean Six Sigma as it promotes passing down of principles and best practices to all strata of the business organization.
+This is a key aspect of Lean Six Sigma as it promotes the passing down of principles and best practices to all strata of the business organization.

 Making the Most of the Black Belt